sinclairzx81/typemap/readme.md

 ## Compile

-TypeMap can compile Zod and Valibot on TypeBox infrastructure.
-This can be used to significantly increase validation throughput.
+Use the Compile function to compile Zod and Valibot on TypeBox validation infrastructure.

 ```typescript
 import { Compile, Zod } from '@sinclair/typemap'